keyichen313/Reading_Notes/tool_kit.md

 6.How to merge the change I made in GitHub with local VS Code?
 You will need to pull the change back to VS Code by typing following command in the VS Code Terminal: git pull origin main

+7. How to delete files in local computer? rm stands for remove rf stands for recursive force (a lot of time the computer does not want to delete things)

+Type following command to delete a file: rm -rf 'The Name Of The File That Needs To Be Deleted Here'